Phonics and Reading

 Children begin to develop comprehension skills through weekly guided practice sessions with decodable books and shared reading sessions with their teachers and carers.

-In Year 2, teachers will use whole class or guided reading sessions to develop comprehension skills.
+In Years 2-6, teachers will use guided reading sessions to develop comprehension skills.
 Teachers will make use of the Literacy Shed’s VIPERS resources to teach the different skills involved in reading comprehension: vocabulary, inference, prediction, explanation, retrieval and summary.

 Teachers will use real books (full texts and excerpts) to develop children’s comprehension of different genres of text.